Skip to content

 The Parkinson’s universe

 In 2002, we proposed a simple Parkinson’s care model.
 The patient is the sun, and all multidisciplinary care should orbit around the patient, not the doctors.
-The sun, though vitally important, is only one element of the universe.
-It is time to grow our Parkinson’s care model.
+The sun is vital but only part of the universe.
+It is time to expand our Parkinson’s care model.

 The caregivers